Warped geometric information on the optimisation of Euclidean functions: Introduction

-Our proposed algorithm follows closely the work by \cite{zhu:2020}, where the search directions in Riemannian conjugate gradient (RCG) methods \citep[see][]{sato:2021, sakai:2021, satoj:2022, oviedo:2022} and parallel transport operations are respectively replaced by a $1^{\textrm{st}}$-order geodesic approximation (retraction map) and vector transport, the latter using the idea of inverse backward retraction mapping via orthogonal projection \citep{luenberger:1972}.
-As also presented in \cite{zhu:2020}, these operations are of easy computation and have provided similar convergence speed performance compared to closed-form parallel transport on specific matrix manifolds \citep{absil:2008, sato:2021, boumal:2023}.
+Our proposed algorithm follows closely the work by \cite{zhu:2020}, where the search directions in Riemannian conjugate gradient (RCG) methods \citep[see][]{sato:2021, sakai:2021, satoj:2022} and parallel transport operations are respectively replaced by a $1^{\textrm{st}}$-order geodesic approximation (retraction map) and vector transport, the latter using the idea of inverse backward retraction mapping via orthogonal projection \citep{luenberger:1972}.
+As also presented in \cite{zhu:2020}, these operations are of easy computation and have provided similar convergence speed performance compared to closed-form parallel transport on specific matrix manifolds \citep{absil:2008, sato:2021}.
+Note that these previous works account for the Riemannian manifold in simpler manner, using $1^{\textrm{st}}$-order retractions which are linear approximations of geodesic curves.

 Our proposed approach builds on two key elements.
-First, we recast the optimisation task of a Euclidean function in the optimisation of a new function on the embedded manifold which is given by the function graph's associated with a specific warped Riemannian geometry.
-This will allows us to harness the intrinsic geometric properties of the problem to design a new optimisation algorithm.
-A related approach was recently used by \citet{hartmann:2022} for constructing a geometric Markov Chain Monte Carlo sampler and was shown to induce a natural Riemannian metric-tensor that has highly desirable computational properties.
+First, we recast the optimisation task of a Euclidean function to the optimisation of a new function on the embedded manifold which is given by the function graph's whose embedding space is associated with a specific warped Riemannian metric.
+This will allow us to harness the intrinsic geometric properties of the problem to design a new optimisation algorithm.
+Related approaches were recently used by \citet{hartmann:2022} and \cite{Yu2023, yu:2024}, for constructing a geometric version of Markov Chain Monte Carlo samplers and Laplace's method for analytical approximations.
+They show that the methods induce a natural Riemannian metric-tensor that has highly desirable computational properties.
 For instance, we can compute its inverse metric-tensor and the Christoffel symbols in closed-form to bring down the computational costs considerably.
-See also \citet{tosi:2014} for similar construction as a pull-back metric-tensor in latent variable models.